 This is not a reputation it came by overnight.
 It earned this.
-Aliens is action-horror at its absolute best and that is almost impossibly hard to pull off.
-It works because James Cameron, simply as a fan of Alien, wanted to see that world and those characters continue and so he hatched his own idea for it.
+Aliens is action-horror at its absolute best and that is almost impossibly difficult to pull off.
+It works because James Cameron, simply as a fan of Alien, wanted to see that world and those characters continue, so he hatched his own idea for it.
 It wasn’t simply made because the first made money; this was a truly creative endeavor.

 Whenever you hear of an ambitious sequel, Aliens is usually what the filmmakers cite as an example of what they’re trying to do.
 It’s become a template, not only for sequels, but for everything that combines action and horror together.
 So why, then, does Aliens work when so many others fall flat?
 What is it about Aliens that gets lost in translation, that these other movies just aren’t getting?

 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!

 The extended version of Aliens is, by and large, an allegory for motherhood.
 In Newt, Ripley sees not only a surrogate daughter, but a child she can actually save and one that won’t simply be claimed by circumstances beyond her control.
 It gives a meaning to how hard Ripley fights to save Newt and also creates a parallel in the aliens themselves, given that the sequel reveals that the Xenomorphs run on a system very similar to ants.
 They are drones, warriors, workers, all serving a single queen mother.

 Of course, wrapped around Ripley, you have an excellent supporting cast.
 Hicks, Vasquez, Hudson, the colonial marines are not just your average tough guys, but surprisingly layered characters, each with their own individual personalities—something that is important when they’re all wearing the same uniform.
 In addition to the marines, you have Lance Henriksen, in one of his best roles, as the android Bishop.